Artur’s Portfolio

 • No way to view or manage his training plan digitally.

-• No in-app support or messaging from the gym.
+• No in-app support or messaging from gym.

 Pain Points